fenago/puppet-course/quickstart/md/Lab_9.md

 useful way of conditionally including blocks in a configuration file.

-Just as with `if` statements in manifest files, you can also use `else` to include an []{#id420 .indexterm}alternative block instead, if the conditional statement is false.
+Just as with `if` statements in manifest files, you can also use `else` to include an alternative block instead, if the conditional statement is false.